-All the regional representatives of PESCOF and their teams (FédéCP) for their collaboration.
+All the regional representatives of PESCOF and their teams (FédéCP) for their collaboration in the revision of the 2003, 2006 and 2012 Edition.

-NOTE: : In this manual, the masculine gender designates both women and men according to the context.
+NOTE : In this manual, the masculine gender designates both women and men according to the context.
 No discrimination is intended

-4th edition, 2012 Legal deposit Bibliothèque nationale du Québec ISBN: 978-2-551-23827-9
+4th edition, 2012 Legal deposit Bibliothèque nationale du Québec

+ISBN: 978-2-551-23828-6